balena-io/docs/pages/learn/manage/billing.md

 ## Dynamic billing

-From August 15th, 2018, and onward, we will be tracking usage dynamically.
-For any usage that is outside the limits defined by your plan, you will be billed.
+For any usage that is outside the usage included in your billing plan, we will track your usage, and you will be billed dynamically in arrears.
 Dynamic billing for devices and users outside of your plan will occur every month, even for those on annual plans.

 For both devices and users, usage is calculated based on the maximum number in your account at any point during the month. **This includes all [active devices][inactive], whether online or offline.**